Geology, BS

 4

-We strongly recommend selecting Humanities and/or Social Science courses that fulfill both a Breadth of Knowledge requirement and Domestic or Global Diversity requirement.
+We strongly recommend selecting General Education courses that fulfill both a Breadth of Knowledge and Breadth of Perspectives requirement.
 Please consult the General Education requirements to see which courses fulfill both requirements.

 5